-Staff will ensure pupils with EAL are treated equally and fairly, while ensuring they are supported at all times.
+Staff will ensure pupils with EAL (English as Additional Language) are treated equally and fairly, while ensuring they are supported at all times.

 The school will not segregate pupils on the basis of their race or ethnicity, understanding that claims of 'separate but equal' will not be tolerated, and that such actions will always be viewed as direct discrimination.